 For the previous entry in this series, click here.

-The Inuit, or Eskimos, were among the last Native Americans to settle in North America, and among the first to encounter Europeans.
+The Inuit (once commonly referred to as Eskimos) were among the last Native Americans to settle in North America, and among the first to encounter Europeans.
 Arctic hunters of the Dorset and Thule cultures arrived in Alaska by 1000 BC, and migrated thence into northern Canada, reaching Greenland by 1100 AD.
 There the Inuit encountered the first European settlers in the New World: Norse colonists from Iceland, who had begun colonizing Greenland in 986 AD.
 The subsequent relationship between Norse and Inuit was not a friendly one.
 The two peoples did trade with one another - Norse artifacts have been found at Inuit sites off Ellesmere Island - but also fought with one another and competed for resources.
 The Norse eventually lost this contest: the Little Ice Age cut them off from Iceland and Europe, and as the climate cooled the Inuit proved better able to exploit the island's animal resources.
 Sometime before 1480, the last Norsemen in Greenland died out.
 (Alfred Crosby, Ecological Imperialism: The Biological Expansion of Europe, 900-1800 [Cambridge, 1986], 45-54; Eric Wahlgren, The Vikings and America [London, 1986], 16-27).

 European contact with the Inuit resumed about 50 years later, but Euro-Inuit relations didn't grow any friendlier.
 This may have had something to do with Europeans' desire to bring Eskimo captives back to Europe as trophies.
 In 1536, Englishmen tried to kidnap a party of Native American - probably Inuit - hunters off the Labrador coast.
 In 1567, French mariners brought an Inuit woman and her daughter to the Netherlands, while Martin Frobisher took another four Inuit captives to England in 1576-77.
 In 1586 English explorer John Davis captured two Inuit and Inuk men in Greenland, but they probably died before Davis returned to Europe.

 Early in the next century, King Christian IV of Denmark commissioned an exploratory voyage to Greenland to determine the fate of the Norse settlements there and revive the Norse-Danish claim to the island.
 In 1605 three Danish ships under the command of Scottish mariner John Cunningham sailed for Greenland.
 The vessels successfully crossed the Atlantic, and one, the Loven, traded with the Inuit on Greenland's southwest coast before seizing two men and their kayaks.
 The Inuit captives violently resisted their imprisonment at first but eventually accepted their fate; perhaps they hoped to make a later escape.
 In Copenhagen the prisoners were paraded before the King and Queen and participated in a kayak race against a 16-oared Danish vessel.
 (The race ended in a tie.)
-Their subsequent fate, however, is unknown.
+Their subsequent fate is unknown.

 Cunningham's other two vessels, the Trost and Katten, proceeded up the Greenland coast, skirmished with 30 Eskimos, and captured 3, whom the mariners also displayed in Denmark (after the Inuit prisoners made a failed escape attempt).
 These captives also participated in kayaking displays - the Spanish ambassador to the Danish court gave them a large cash award for their virtuosity - and purchased much "fashionable clothing" for themselves, including swords and plumed hats.
 (Some Danish observers referred to the re-costumed Inuit as the "Greenland grandees.")
 A subsequent Danish expedition tried to take all three captives back to Greenland, but at least two died en route.